-In this pic, I know it’s not of a flower, but I wanted to show you an example of how I thought about the background.
-I loved the red texture of this fire hydrant I snapped this weekend while visiting my nephew.
+In this pic, while it’s not a flower, I wanted to show you an example of how I thought about the background.
+I loved the red texture of this fire hydrant.
 I wanted to capture the yellow and green of the tree leaves in the background, so that’s why I snapped it at this angle.
-If I wasn’t thinking about it, I would have just snapped it and probably got boring grass in the background.
-LOL

 TIP #5 – There is Beauty in the Weeds